 Old-School Southern Favorites

 Guests to Atlanta often ask where to go for the best traditional down-home Southern cuisine.
 Established favorites among tourists and locals include institutions like Mary Mac’s Tea Room, serving classic Southern food in the heart of Atlanta since 1945, and Pittypat’s Porch, a downtown landmark named after Aunt Pittypat Hamilton from Gone with the Wind.
-Paschal’s has all the makings for upscale Southern fare, including the Paschal brothers’ secret fried chicken recipe.
+Paschal’s Restaurant has all the makings for upscale Southern fare, including the Paschal brothers’ secret fried chicken recipe.
 The Varsity, the world’s largest drive-in, offers “naked dogs walking" and will forever remain an Atlanta staple.

 Atlanta’s Ale Trail

 The entrepreneurial spirit of Atlantans led to a recent surge in craft breweries.
 Atlanta’s craft beer history dates back to 1993 when Red Brick Brewing Co., originally named Atlanta Brewing Company, opened its doors.
 In 1997, Freddy Bensch and Kevin McNerny opened a West Coast-style brewery, SweetWater Brewing Company.
-Sweetwater is Atlanta’s largest brewery and celebrates 20 years of brewing in 2017.
+Sweetwater is Atlanta’s largest brewery and celebrated 20 years of brewing in 2017.

 Atlanta’s breweries form an unofficial “ale trail” starting on the Westside at Red Brick Brewing Co.
 The hip Westside neighborhood is also home to Monday Night Brewing, born from a Monday night Bible study turned weeknight brewing club.
-The trail continues to the city’s newest brewing contender, Torched Hop Brewing Company, located on Ponce de Leon Avenue.
+The trail continues east to Torched Hop Brewing Company, located on Ponce de Leon Avenue.
 New Realm Brewing Company sits alongside the Atlanta BeltLine Eastside Trail, making a convenient stop for a pint.
 Overlooking Piedmont Park, Orpheus Brewing serves up beers influenced by Greek mythology.
 Ten minutes south in Little Five Points is Wrecking Bar Brewpub, owned by a couple who gave up the corporate grind to pursue their dream of brewing.
 Nearby Decatur is home to three breweries of its own – Three Taverns Brewery, BlueTarp Brewing Co. and Wild Heaven Craft Brew.

 Cocktails and Competition